The Global Network

 Bruce Gagnon is the Coordinator of the Global Network Against Weapons & Nuclear Power in Space.
 He was a co-founder of the Global Network when it was created in 1992.

-Between 1983–1998 Bruce was the State Coordinator of the Florida Coalition for Peace & Justice and has worked on space issues for over 35 years.
+Between 1983–1998 he was the State Coordinator of the Florida Coalition for Peace & Justice and has worked on space issues for over 40 years.
 In 1987 he organized the largest peace protest in Florida history when over 5,000 people marched on Cape Canaveral in opposition to the first flight test of the Trident II nuclear missile.
+Bruce was the organizer of the Cancel Cassini Campaign (NASA launched 72 pounds of plutonium into space in 1997) that drew enormous support and media coverage around the world and was featured on the TV program 60 Minutes.

-Bruce has been featured by artist Robert Shetterly in his collection of portraits and quotes entitled Americans Who Tell The Truth.
+Bruce has been featured by artist Robert Shetterly in his collection of portraits and quotes entitled Americans Who Tell the Truth.
 In 2006 he was the recipient of the Dr. Benjamin Spock Peacemaker Award.

-His articles have appeared in publications like: Earth Island Journal, National Catholic Reporter, Asia Times, Le Monde Diplomatique, Albuquerque Journal, Sekai Journal (Japan), CounterPunch, Space News, Z Magazine, and Canadian Dimension.
-Bruce published a new version of his book in 2008 called Come Together Right Now: Organizing Stories from a Fading Empire.
+His articles have appeared in publications like: Earth Island Journal, National Catholic Reporter, Asia Times, Le Monde Diplomatique, Sekai Journal (Japan), CounterPunch, Space News, Z Magazine, Ryukyu Shimpo (Okinawa) and Canadian Dimension.
+Bruce published a new version of his book in 2008

-Bruce also has a blog called Organizing Notes.
+called Come Together Right Now: Organizing Stories from a Fading Empire.
+He also has a blog called Organizing Notes.

 In 1968 Bruce was Vice-chair of the Okaloosa County (Florida) Young Republican Club while working on the Nixon campaign for president.
+He grew up in a military family and attended military run schools on Air Force bases.

 Home